| |

 USAGE

-You store your programs in the\F\York
+You store your programs in the\F\York directory, compile them

 Here is a very short program to test the compiler and the configuration: program Convert implicit none ! -----------------------------------------------Declare real*4 tempC, tempF, FACTOR integer*2 ZERO_SHIFT parameter (ZERO_SHIFT = 32, FACTOR = 5./9.) ! -----------------------------------------------Input print*, "Enter the temperature in Fahrenheit ..." read*, tempF ! -----------------------------------------------Compute tempC = FACTOR * (tempF - ZERO_SHIFT) ! -----------------------------------------------Output print*, "The corresponding Centigrade temperature is " print*, tempC, " degrees." endUse any editor to create this program (simply copy and paste) and save it as a text file in the

-directory under the name test.for
+\F\York directory under the name test.for.
+You

 can, of course, use any editor you like as long as you can save the file